 Do Zombies Dream of Undead Sheep, Timothy Verstynen and Bradley Voytek

-I went to a panel at the Society for Neuroscience conference in October on writing about science for the public, which included author Bradley Voytek as a panelist.
-After the panel (on the second to last day of the conference, if I recall correctly) I immediately headed over to the commercial exhibits to get the book from the publisher’s booth, where not only were they sold out, but they told me it was their best-selling book at the event.
+I went to a panel at the Society for Neuroscience conference on writing about science for the public, which included author Bradley Voytek as a panelist.
+After the panel I immediately headed over to the commercial exhibits to get the book from the publisher’s booth, where not only were they sold out, but they told me it was their best-selling book at the event.
 I ordered a copy and completely forgot about it until it turned up about six weeks later, fortunately just before I moved.
 I then hauled it to the new apartment, stuck it on my bookshelf, and forgot about it again.
 (You’d hardly believe that I’m a huge zombie nerd, but it’s the truth.)
 I was prodded out of inaction by an invitation to speak on zombie neuroscience at a private event at the Pacific Science Center!
 I immediately plowed through it and was pleasantly surprised to find that it’s the best general primer on neuroscience I’ve read.
-I don’t tend to read many neuroscience books because, frankly, they’re usually either boring or irresponsibly speculative.
+I don’t tend to read many neuroscience books because, frankly, they’re usually either boring to me as a person who knows a lot already (but great for general audiences!) or irresponsibly speculative.
 These guys, however, used zombies to structure an introduction to neuroanatomy, and it was really fun.
 If you are NOT a neuroscientist, and you’re looking to learn more about the brain, I highly recommend this!
 If you ARE a neuroscientist, I still recommend it as a great model of science writing, but don’t expect to learn much you don’t already know.

 Format: nonfiction.
 Subject: neuroscience, zombies.
 Rating: 2/3 for neuroscientists, 3/3 for general audience.